tascell/sc-tascell/README.md

     Please refer to the documents of the Lisp you want to use.

-    For `clisp`, you can install by the steps below:
+    If it happens to be `clisp`, you can install by following the steps below:

     ```
     % wget ftp://ftp.gnu.org/pub/gnu/clisp/release/2.49/clisp-2.49.tar.gz